Granville raid: Raid

 At the Hotel des Bains, which housed nine senior US officers, two US Marines resisted the Germans and were killed in action.
 A Royal Navy officer, Roger Lightoller, the son of Charles Lightoller and five enlisted personnel from the RN were also killed during the raid.
-Some sources claim that 30 Allied personnel were taken, as prisoners to the Channel Islands, including 15 of those who had earlier abandoned PC-564.
+The Germans took 30 Allied personnel as prisoners to the Channel Islands, including 15 of those who had earlier abandoned PC-564.

 Allied resistance caused significant delays to the German raiders.
 By the time they were ready to depart, the tide was so low that only one captured collier, Eskwood, containing 112 tonnes of coal, could be taken back to the Channel Islands.
 It also carried 67 German former prisoners of war who were working in the area and rescued by the raiding party.
 A German minesweeper, De Schelde (M-412), ran aground, and was scuttled with explosives.

 Aftermath

 While the charges on the British freighters detonated successfully, all of them remained either afloat, aground or accessible at low tide.
 Reed and others managed to repair the hull damage on Kyle Castle.
 While her engines were unusable, she had been anchored outside the port and Reed allowed Kyle Castle to drift to a position south of the Channel Islands.
 Using hatch covers as makeshift sails, they managed to steer Kyle Castle into the English Channel, where they were received assistance and were towed to Plymouth.

 Mohr was awarded the Knight's Cross of the Iron Cross on 13 March 1945, while Oberleutnant zur See Otto Karl, who had commanded artillery lighter AF 65, was awarded the Knights Cross on 21 March 1945.

 In a later operation, an 18-man German sabotage raid from Jersey landed from rubber boats on Cape de la Hague on 5 April 1945, intending to destroy installations.
 The mission failed, and the team was captured.

 A further raid was planned for 7 May 1945, but Admiral Karl Dönitz ordered Hüffmeier not to carry out any more offensive operations so close to the end of the war.

-Among the notable casualties was Commander Roger Lightoller, a Motor Torpedo Boat skipper and son of Charles Lightoller (the second officer of the RMS Titanic during its ill-fated maiden voyage), who was killed.
+One of the mentioned casualties, Lieutenant Roger Lightoller, was a Motor Torpedo Boat skipper and son of Charles Lightoller, the second officer of the RMS Titanic during its ill-fated maiden voyage.